-Discuss any delinquent, defaulted, or impaired loans or Equity Investments from prior NMTC investments.
-Note the total value of each investment, as well as the total number of days delinquent or the amount charged off.
-Discuss the Applicant’s strategies for managing these troubled investments, including any work-out strategies used, as well as any policy or procedure changes implemented to avoid future delinquencies and write- offs.(Maximum Response Length: 5,000 characters)
+Discuss any delinquent, defaulted, or impaired loans or Equity Investments from prior NMTC investments, specifically:

+Provide the total value of each investment, its respective allocation year, as well as the total number of days delinquent and the amount of charged offs.

+Discuss the Applicant’s strategies for managing these troubled investments, including any work-out strategies (e.g. restructuring, forbearance agreements, etc.), as well as any administrative changes implemented to minimize future delinquencies and write- offs.(Maximum Response Length: 5,000 characters)

 Program Compliance Experience: